Effective estimation of entropy production with lacking data

-In this paper, we put forward an additional estimation of the entropy production rate, not based on \eqref{eq:epr}.
-Instead, we introduce a lower bound to $\sigma$ (see \eqref{eq:nonlinear_TUR} with \eqref{eq:regular_p} below) using the same quantities needed for the estimation of \eqref{eq:epr}, i.e., single fluxes.
-Notwithstanding that, the novel inequality can be tight and give an estimate of $\sigma$ that outperforms \eqref{eq:epr} (and any standard TUR) in regimes lacking data, in which transitions between states may appear experimentally as unidirectional in a trajectory of finite duration $t$.
-The efficacy of our approach derives from several optimizations related to (i) the short time limit $\tau\to 0$~\cite{man20,otsubo2020estimating}, (ii) the so-called hyperaccurate current~\cite{bus19,busiello2022hyperaccurate,falasco2020unifying,van2020entropy}, and, most importantly, (iii) an uncertainty relation \cite{falasco2020unifying} in which the specific presence of the inverse hyperbolic tangent boosts the lower limit imposed to $\sigma$ by the TUR \eqref{eq:TUR} (the hyperbolic tangent appears in several derivations of TURs~\cite{hasegawa2019fluctuation,timpanaro2019thermodynamic}).
+In this Letter, we put forward an additional estimation of the entropy production rate, not based on \eqref{eq:epr}.
+Instead, we introduce a lower bound to $\sigma$ (see \eqref{eq:nonlinear_TUR} with~\eqref{eq:main} below) using the exact quantities needed for the estimation of \eqref{eq:epr}, i.e., single fluxes.
+Notwithstanding that, the new inequality can be tight and give an estimate of $\sigma$ that outperforms \eqref{eq:epr} (and any standard TUR) in regimes lacking data, in which transitions between states may appear experimentally as unidirectional in a trajectory of finite duration $t$.
+The efficacy of our approach derives from several optimizations related to (i) the short time limit $\tau\to 0$~\cite{man20,otsubo2020estimating}, (ii) the so-called hyperaccurate current~\cite{bus19,busiello2022hyperaccurate,falasco2020unifying,van2020entropy}, and, most importantly, (iii) an uncertainty relation \cite{van2022unified, falasco2020unifying} in which the specific presence of the inverse hyperbolic tangent boosts the lower limit imposed to $\sigma$ by the TUR \eqref{eq:TUR} (the hyperbolic tangent appears in several derivations of TURs~\cite{hasegawa2019fluctuation,timpanaro2019thermodynamic}).
 In the extreme case in which all observed transitions appear unidirectional, the inequality simplifies to

 where the average jumping rate (or dynamical activity, or frenesy~\cite{maes2020frenesy}) $\kappa$ characterizes the degree of agitation of the system.
 Thus, far from equilibrium, the nondissipative quantity $\kappa$ binds the average amount of dissipation $\sigma$.
-Key to our approach is the assumption that only one unobserved (reverse) transition rate is of the order $\sim t^{-1}$.
-At the same time, one needs no assumptions for the rates of other unidirectional transitions.
+Key to our approach is the assumption that the overall rate of all unobserved (reverse) transitions is of the order $\sim t^{-1}$.
+At the same time, we make no assumption for the specific reverse rate of each unidirectional transition.
+Equation \eqref{eq:main} can also be used if only forward rates are known analytically and backward rates are small and unknown.
+The chemical reactions described at the end of the paper fall into this scenario.